happydasch/btplotting/README.md

 btplotting is a fork based on the awesome `backtrader_plotting` (<https://github.com/verybadsoldier/backtrader_plotting>)

+Since most of the inner workings are updated this fork may not work correctly for you.
+Please use `backtrader_plotting` instead.

 **This fork has some changes compared to backtrader_plotting:**

 * No need for custom backtrader